Today’s Cubs Birthdays (October 24)

 Rawly was the shutdown closer for the Big Red Machine team that won two World Series for Cincinnati (1975-1976).
 By the time he came to Chicago five years later, he was a shell of his former self.
 He actually pitched fairly well (2.28 ERA in 43 innings), but the Cubs released him just before the 1982 season and nobody gave Eastwick another chance.

 The 22-year-old broke camp with the Cubs in April of 1960, but didn’t last long.
 By May he was back in the minors.
 Those four appearances he had for the Cubs in 1960 were the only ones of his career.
 He spent 11 seasons in the minor leagues.

-Russell was a two-time saves leader and an all-star with the Senators before coming to the Cubs.
+Russell was a two-time saves leader and an All-Star with the Senators before coming to the Cubs.
 The reliever pitched pretty well for the Cubs during their 1938 World Series year.
-He even got into two games of that series and was one of the rare Cubs pitchers who performed well.
-In all he pitched 15 years in the big leagues, and was an incredible 56 games UNDER .500 (85-141).
+He even got into two games of the series and was one of the rare Cubs pitchers who performed well.
+In all he pitched 15 years in the big leagues, and was an incredible 56 games under .500 (85-141).
 Not sure if he was a terrier or not.

 Eddie pitched for Chicago two seasons while they were still at the old West Side Grounds ballpark.
 The right-hander appeared in eighteen games over those two seasons, and won 4.
 After he retired from baseball, Eddie settled in the Chicago area, and is buried at Mount Carmel Cemetery in Hillside.